Earthjustice Challenges New Interpretation of Law in Alaska Gold Mine Case

-Is toxic water allowed by Clean Water Act?
+Is toxic allowed by Clean Water Act?

 San Francisco – In a move to prevent a multinational mining corporation from using the federal Clean Water Act to kill an Alaskan lake, Earthjustice attorneys argued in federal court today that the Act is obviously aimed at protecting, not polluting, waterways.